Welcome to Latin American Studies

 - Study the culture, geography, history, politics, and society of Latin America and the Caribbean.

-- Gain an understanding of the background of the Latino/a/x population in the United States.
+- Gain an understanding of the background of the Latino, Latina, and Latinx populations of the United States.

 - Understand economic development and underdevelopment from a comparative perspective.